XiaMiLang/RaspberryPi/lab03/README.md

 4. Then install the library with:

-   ​	sudo python setup.py install
+   ​	sudo python3 setup.py install